-Board of directors Composition of the board
+Board of directors

-According to the articles of association, the board of directors must consist of at least six and no more than nine members without deputies.
-The annual general meeting shall appoint the chair of the board.
+According to the articles of association, the board of directors must consist of at least six and no more than nine members without alternates.
+The annual general meeting must appoint the chair of the board of directors.
 If the chair leaves his or her post during their term of office, the board of directors must elect a chair from amongst its members for the period through until the end of the general meeting when the new chair is elected by the meeting.
-As of 31 December 2018, the board of directors consisted of eight members, including three women and five men.
-No member of Swedfund's executive management is a member of the board of directors.
-Information about the members of the board of directors is given on pages 136-137.